-KROS 101 for Prostate and NSCLC-Does it Work?
+ENV105 for Prostate and NSCLC-Does it Work?
 A small Phase 2 trial involving a heavily pre-treated population suffering from prostate cancer was initiated at Cedars-Sinai Medical Center (2018).
-The study's primary objective was to measure the proportion of patients at two months who had either disease stabilization or regression (i.e., complete or partial response), referred to as the clinical benefit rate.
+The study's primary objective was to measure the proportion of patients at two months who had either disease stabilization or regression, referred to as the clinical benefit rate.
 A clinical benefit rate of 62% was observed.
 ENV105 is now being evaluated in a larger sponsored Phase 2 Trial in prostate cancer.
-The trial looks at the combination of an Androgen Signaling Inhibitor (Erleada) with or without ENV105.
+The trial looks at the combination of Androgen Signaling Inhibitor (Erleada) with or without ENV105.
 Positive results from this trial should create a value inflection for the company, allowing additional capital to be raised and invested into other indications and advancement of the earlier pipeline products.

 A Deep Pipeline.
-Five preclinical or two clinical-trial-stage drug candidates are in development.
+Five preclinical and two clinical-trial-stage drug candidates are in development.
 These include ENV 105, 205 and KROS 101, 102, 201, 301, and 401.
-For valuation purposes, we only include ENV105.
+For valuation purposes, we only include ENV-105.
 If the current Phase 2 trial reproduces earlier results, we expect to see the company's valuation rise, allowing additional capital to be raised and advancing the pipeline.